tilo/deprecate_soft/README.md

 Feel free to open issues or pull requests if you'd like to:

-- Add support for class methods
+- Request new features
 - Add Railtie for automatic setup
-- Add built-in backends (e.g. Redis, StatsD)
+- Add support for other backends

 ---